Wren6991/asciiwave/Readme.md

 asciiwave defines its graphics like this:

 ```
-graphics = zip(
+graphics_default = [
+  "0+1-rfxz< >|UuDd",
   " ┌─┐┏┓x_╱ ╲┆╭┄  ",
   "─┘ └┛┗x ╲ ╱┆  ╰┄"
-)

-state_map = dict(zip("0+1-rfxz< >|UuDd", graphics))
+]
 ```

-Changing the `graphics` variable will alter the output accordingly: for instance, if you can not use the Unicode box drawing characters.
+The first line is a key which maps asciiwave's internal representation of wire state to columns of the graphics; the following lines contain the actual graphics.
+These can be modified if you can't use the Unicode box drawing characters, or have found better-looking characters.

 The height is not fixed at 2 lines; any positive number of lines will do.
-However each state must be exactly one character wide.
+However, the width of each wire state is limited to one column, to simplify rendering (this will be fixed)